- What is Breast and Nipple Thrush (BNT; Breast and Nipple Candidiasis; Mammary Candidiasis)

 Candida, or thrush, can reside in and is capable of colonising and infecting most parts of the body.
 Generally the organism lives in harmony with the human body, but it can cause infection when imbalances occur.

-Most typically it infects superficial lesions of the skin and mucous membranes, particularly in the vagina and mouth.Thrush does not usually colonise healthy glabrous skin (hairless external skin) such as the skin of the nipple.
+Most typically it infects superficial lesions of the skin and mucous membranes, particularly in the vagina and The corium and submucosa.Thrush does not usually colonise healthy glabrous skin (hairless external skin) such as the skin of the nipple.
 However, during lactation, the breast and nipple are more vulnerable to thrush, particularly if there is:

 - Nipple damage in early breastfeeding;